Youth village: History

 The Hadassah Neurim Youth Village, founded by Akiva Yishai, was the first vocational school for Youth Aliyah children, who had been offered only agricultural training until then.

 From the 1960s to the 1980s, young people from broken or troubled homes were sent to youth villages.
 Today some of the villages have closed, but many continue to provide an educational framework for immigrant youth.
 Others have introduced programs for gifted students from underprivileged neighborhoods, exchange programs for overseas high school students and vocational training facilities.
 Some function as ordinary high schools and accept non-residential students.

 In 2007, Yemin Orde Youth Village, established in the early 1950s on Mount Carmel, had a student population consisting of youngsters from all over the world, including Muslim refugees from Darfur.
 The village provides a safe haven for destitute children aged 5–19.
-A youth village patterned after the Israeli model is now being established in Rwanda.
+In 2007 a youth village patterned after the Israeli model was being established in Rwanda.

 Educational strategy

 Residential education is believed to have special value for the two major population targets of Youth Aliyah: immigrant youth and young people from deprived social groups.
 It creates a strong, influential environment that neutralizes the negative influence of an underprivileged neighborhood, promotes social integration, and provides a broad range of extracurricular activities that may not be available in the home setting.

 In 1996, there were 60 youth villages in Israel with a student population of 18,000.

 A police studies track was established in 2004 at the Kanot Youth Village, and is now being offered at Nir Ha'emek Youth Village and Hodayot Youth Village.
 It has been shown that young people with low self-esteem thrive in such programs.
-Eighteen out of the 20 students at Kanot who studied in the police studies track, which includes criminology, sociology and horseback riding, graduated with a matriculation certificate.
+Eighteen out of the twenty students at Kanot who studied in the police studies track, which includes criminology, sociology and horseback riding, graduated with a matriculation certificate.